Sebobo/Shel.Neos.CommandBar/README.md

 ## Development

 ⚠️ This package offers 2 plugins.

-One is the Neos.UI plugin built with Neos extensibility React based API and the other is the backend module plugin built with ParcelJS and Preact.
+1. The Neos.UI plugin built with Neos extensibility React based API to integrate with the Neos.UI and its APIs.
+2. A standalone plugin built with ParcelJS and Preact which is loaded in the Neos backend modules where we have only access to a very lightweight Neos API and no React environment.

 We use yarn workspaces to manage the code for the 2 plugins, the dev server and the shared components.
 Most of the code is shared and only a small wrapper is needed to make the components work in the UI and module environments.